Read our top closing sales tips from expert salespeople to learn how best to ask for the deal, including preparation and follow-up.

 Every aspect of business marketing is focused on one primary goal: increasing your visibility with your target audience.
 Networking can accomplish this by growing your web of personal connections within your industry.

-Below are the types of people you’ll meet at networking events, and what you can gain from connecting with them:
+Below are the people you’ll meet at networking events and why you should connect with them:

 Market visibility obviously includes more than just potential leads, and becoming a well-known figure through networking can be a great way to generate a steady stream of leads through referrals and cooperation with other businesses.
 That brings us to our next point.